papiche/Astroport.ONE/BOOSTRAP/Readme.md

-# THE ART OF BOOTSTRAPING
+# THE ART OF BOOSTRAPING

 "Blockchain" has special treatment during "heart beats" making evolve change of "State".